flowplayer/flash/plugins/bwcheck/README.txt

 - Fix for issue caused by #322 with bitrateselect plugin
 - #96 possible confusion caused by the naming of the widgets with accessibility options for screen readers.
 Use the tooltip labels instead of the widget name if set.
+- #164 default bandwidth checking if not set and dynamic not enabled

 3.2.12
 ------